Generic CFTR FAQs

 No. You cannot deactivate the out-of-the-box user groups.
 The out-of-the-box user groups are:

-No. You cannot delete an asset (devices, users, software, and application) from CFTR.
+No. You cannot delete an asset (devices, users, software, and applications) from Respond.
 As a best practice, configure the unique fields for the asset modules and then import them.
 For more information, see Configure Unique Fields for Assets.